Announcement for postponement of 8th International Symposium on ElectroAcoustic Technology (ISEAT)

 The 8th ISEAT is postponed to later dates to be determined, meanwhile, the venue and agenda would be all the same.
 Due to the current epidemic situation of COVID-19 in Shenzhen and several major cities in China, the ISEAT committee has decided to postpone the 8th International Symposium on ElectroAcoustic Technologies

 Please continue to view the ISEAT website: www.iseat.org to get the latest news related to the 8th ISEAT.

-With a combination of online and offline method, ISEAT will effectively enhance the communication and exchange of the industry, stimulate new ideas in the convergence of academic and industry between China and the rest of the world.
-Be part of the conference and meet digital our engineers and join their presentations.
-Join the ISEAT from October 29th – 30th, 2022 and discover more on the official ISEAT website!
+With a combination of online and offline methods, ISEAT will effectively enhance the communication and exchange of the industry, and stimulate new ideas in the convergence of academics and industry between China and the rest of the world.
+Be part of the conference and meet our engineers digitally and join their presentations.
+Discover more on the official ISEAT website!

 Location: Shenzhen, China